agilord/aws_client/generated/aws_glue_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Defines the public endpoint for the AWS Glue service.
+Defines the public endpoint for the Glue service.

 ## Links